patrickcole/topics/typescript/typescript.md

 # TypeScript

 - provides optional **strict** typing, classes and interfaces
+- enables **static** typing, traditional pattern used in Java and C#
 - helps enforce good code practice
 - being that JavaScript is evaluated at runtime, type checking cannot be done beforehand
 - TypeScript is only used for development, the end result is compiled JavaScript
+- to utilize the TypeScript compiler, the `tsc` command can be used
+- compiled code can be transformed into ES5 or ES6 based on a configuration file, default is ES5
+- type annotations are a good way to have code that is self-documenting even when documentation is not being maintained or updated

+## Typing

+- dynamic typing: types are associated with values, evaluated at run-time
+- static typing: types are associated with variable or expression, evaluated at compilation

 ## Static Types

+- types that are evaluated at compile-time

 ### String